Information for Promoters

 WHAT IS THE FEE?

-Rovers charge a total fee of $1 per ticket sold to your event.
+Rovers is fee for service program, and costing depends on the event capacity, duration and other factors .
 We have a minimum call out fee of $400 and this is payable upfront.

 WHAT IS YOUR CANCELLATION/REFUNDS POLICY?